demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 ---
 title: "Persisting New User"
 date: 2017-08-31T06:55:16+05:30
-draft: true
+tags: [chessie, rop, fsharp, SQLProvider]
 ---

 Hi!

 Welcome back.

 We are on track to complete the user signup feature.
-In this blog post we are going to implement the persistence layer for creating a user which [we faked]({{< relref "transforming-async-result-to-webpart.md#adding-fake-implementations-for-persistence-and-email" >}}) in the last blog post.
+In this blog post, we are going to implement the persistence layer for creating a user which [we faked]({{< relref "transforming-async-result-to-webpart.md#adding-fake-implementations-for-persistence-and-email" >}}) in the last blog post.

 ## Initializing SQLProvider

-To takes care of PostgreSQL interactions, we are going to use [SQLProvider](http://fsprojects.github.io/SQLProvider/), a SQL databse type provider.
+We are going to use [SQLProvider](http://fsprojects.github.io/SQLProvider/), a SQL database type provider, to takes care of PostgreSQL interactions,

 As usual, let's add its NuGet package to our *Web* project using paket